Updated May 30, 2023

 Let us discuss some of the major key differences between PostgreSQL vs Elasticsearch:

-- Database Model: PostgreSQL is a type of SQL database also we can say that it is a relational database management system in which data can be store in the rows and columns forms across the various tables, it allows users to create a relationship between tables, it uses SQL for querying data, whereas, elasticsearch does not use SQL for querying purpose, and also it does not store data in tables, instead of tables it stores complex data structure in record or document form, so in a cluster, documents are distributed across different nodes, and if any node is required that can be accessed immediately, in this way they differ in database modelling.
+- Database Model: PostgreSQL is an SQL database, specifically a relational database management system (RDBMS).
+It stores data in tables with rows and columns, enabling users to establish relationships between tables.
+It utilizes SQL for querying and manipulating data, whereas elasticsearch does not use SQL for querying purpose, and also it does not store data in tables; instead of tables, it holds complex data structure in record or document form, so in a cluster, documents are distributed across different nodes, and if any node is required that can be accessed immediately, in this way they differ in database modelling.

-- Flexibility: The flexibility between PostgreSQL and Elasticsearch depends on the specification of the schema so, in elasticsearch, it can automatically gather and analyzed data that the user trying to store; we do not have to specify an index for it; it identifies the numeric, boolean, and timestamps also force to identify the string, on the other hand, elasticsearch can execute fixed schema for it, it means that predefined tables with typed columns must be included in schemas and that fixed schema allows to it to offer a rich set of functionalities.
+- Flexibility: The flexibility between PostgreSQL and Elasticsearch depends on the specification of the schema so Elasticsearch can automatically gather and analyzed data that the user is trying to store; we do not have to specify an index for it; It actively identifies numeric, boolean, and timestamp data types, and it enforces the identification of strings as well.
+On the other hand, Elasticsearch can execute a fixed schema, meaning that predefined tables with typed columns must be included in schemas.
+This fixed schema allows Elasticsearch to offer a rich set of functionalities.

-- Security: PostgreSQL has in-built secure authentication that can give control access of the user, its controls at light-weight directory access protocol, and SCRAM-SHA-256, etc. to make RDBMS one of the most secure, whereas elasticsearch does not have in-built secure authentication so it means any user which wishes to connect with it will have admin rights when a user has application then every user need to authorize the authentication, every user is a superuser for it, they have provided this way security.
+- Security: PostgreSQL has in-built secure authentication that can give control access of the user, its controls at light-weight directory access protocol, and SCRAM-SHA-256, etc., to make RDBMS one of the most secure, whereas elasticsearch does not have in-built secure authentication.
+Hence, it means any user who wishes to connect with it will have admin rights.
+When a user has an application, every user needs to authorize the authentication, every user is a superuser for it, and they have provided this way of security.

-- Transaction Support: The strong transaction mechanism has been supported by the PostgreSQL; transactions in it are in multiple steps, it may perform all steps or none, user can influence BEGIN and COMMIT command on huge operations together, and it rollback by using ROLLBACK and SAVEPOINT command at its given point, whereas, elasticsearch is specially designed to give high-speed to the user for database operations, as it supports transaction then it requires complex operations due to that the process may slow down, it does not have transaction in-built hence it cannot allow to rollback a document which the user has submitted instead of it has the write-ahead-log feature to which ensure the durability of all the database operations hence there is no need to perform commit, while index operation in elasticsearch many replicas must acknowledge the database operations before returning.
+- Transaction Support: The strong transaction mechanism has been supported by PostgreSQL; transactions in it are in multiple steps, it may perform all steps or none, the user can influence BEGIN and COMMIT commands on huge operations together, and it rollback by using ROLLBACK and SAVEPOINT command at its given point, whereas elasticsearch is specially designed to give high-speed to the user for database operations, as it supports transaction then it requires complex operations due to that the process may slow down, it does not have transaction in-built hence it cannot allow to rollback a document which the user has submitted instead of it has the write-ahead-log feature to which ensure the durability of all the database operations hence there is no need to perform commit, During an index operation in Elasticsearch, the database operations must be acknowledged by multiple replicas before returning.

-- Cloud-Based Offering: This is another key difference between PostgreSQL and Elasticsearch in which PostgreSQL does not support the cloud-based offering, so users have to depends on the third party which was recommended by the developer and third-party vendors including, aiven, amazon web services, etc., whereas, elasticsearch has supported the cloud-based offering, the users of it are across the various tiers.
+- Cloud-Based Offering: This is another key difference between PostgreSQL and Elasticsearch in that PostgreSQL does not support the cloud-based offering, so users have to depend on the third party which the developer recommended, and third-party vendors, aiven, amazon web services, etc., whereas elasticsearch has supported the cloud-based offering, the users of it are across the various tiers.

 PostgreSQL vs Elasticsearch Comparison Table